Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

+The finite-sample bound of Proposition~\ref{prop:proj_errorBound} holds in any dimension and ensures that the projection error vanishes when the basis becomes dense in $L^2(\R_{++}^d, \omega)$, where $d \ge 1$ denotes the number of assets.
+Density follows from a multivariate analogue of the spanning property in Proposition~\ref{prop:spanning}, namely that options uniformly approximate any continuous payoff.
+We therefore ask when simple option payoffs span multivariate contingent claims in this sense.
+Suppose, as in practice, that there are $d$ sectors (or stocks) that aggregate to the index return:\footnote{For sector returns, we have $d=11$, corresponding to the 11 sector ETFs whose value-weighted average is the SPDR S\&P 500 ETF (SPY) return.
+For individual stocks, we have $d=500$, corresponding to the constituents of the S\&P 500.}

-Assume now that for each sector, as well as for the market return, the assumptions of Proposition \ref{prop:dense} hold, so that any continuous function of the sector return (or market return), can be uniformly approximated by options.
-By combining the options on each of the sectors and on the market return in a portfolio, we thus conclude that the set of option payoff functions span the space
+Assume now that the assumptions of Proposition~\ref{prop:spanning} hold for each sector and for the index return, so that any continuous function of any individual sector return, or of the index return, can be uniformly approximated by options.
+By combining the options on each of the sectors and on the index return in a portfolio, we conclude that the set of option payoffs spans the space\footnote{Although option payoffs depend only on nonnegative prices, we state the definition with $g \in C(\R)$ to match the statement of Theorem~\ref{thm:dense_multi} and to accommodate the FX setting in Section~\ref{sec:exchange}, where the cross-rate direction after a change of num{\'e}raire has mixed signs.}

 where $\Omega\subset\R^d$ is the set of available portfolio directions.
 In our baseline setting,